-A Request for Information (“RFI”) is a research and information gathering document used when an agency seeks to learn about the options available for addressing a particular need or want to obtain information to help create viable requirements for a potential solicitation.
+A request for information (“RFI”) is a research and information gathering document used when an agency seeks to learn about the options available for addressing a particular need or want to obtain information to help create viable requirements for a potential solicitation.
 For example, an agency needs to buy decals to affix to the exterior of a vehicle but does not know how various materials (such as stock or ink) withstand long-term exposure to the elements.
 Issuing an RFI to potential bidders would elicit responses that would enable the agency to write specifications to provide the agency with the best solution.

 Consider using an RFI to gather information about the types of goods/services that are available.
 Certain types of products evolve rapidly; therefore, sending an RFI to vendors may provide insight on newer, more efficient products or services that better address the needs of the agency.
 It is also strongly recommended that an RFI be advertised in the New York State Contract Reporter to provide additional vendors with an opportunity to respond to the RFI.
 In addition, all attempts to gather information should include MWBEs, SDVOBs and SBEs.
 Use the agency compliance office to help contact these vendors.